Contributor Andrea Pflaumer shares a surprising take on how to be lazy but still beautiful! Enjoy, dear reader.

 “Facing” the World, Beautifully

 Then there is grooming.
 A good haircut is as important as anything you wear.
+You’ve probably heard countless tips about finding the right style, but it’s easy to overlook how much a fresh cut can impact your look.
 Over time hairstyles change and we change.
 Doing an honest assessment of your face and your hair – its texture and color – from time to time is a way to stay authentic.
+Remind yourself regularly to check in with your appearance so you stay on track with your goals.
 Authenticity is a hallmark of beauty, and self-knowledge is crucial to authenticity.

 It’s also a very easy way to stay current and to feel more beautiful.
 Making sure your haircut, color, and style reflects your current age and lifestyle ensures that you are moving forward in life and aren’t stuck in the past.

 The same is true for skincare and makeup.
 As we age our skincare needs to change.
-What worked for us in our 40’s or 50’s needs tweaking over time.
+You may have heard advice about sticking to certain products, but what worked for us in our 40’s or 50’s needs tweaking over time.
 That’s why it’s valuable to see an aesthetician periodically to determine whether you need a different kind of moisturizer or protection for your skin.

 But any skincare routine should be simple.
 If someone tells you that you need five or six or more products to apply every morning and evening it’s less likely you will continue that routine.

 As for cosmetics, your makeup routine should also be simple and easily repeatable because getting in the habit of applying makeup is easier if the process is not time-consuming.
 Those days of spending hours experimenting with sparkly eyeshadow or exaggerated cat-eye makeup is the playground for younger women.
-Keep it simple.
+In other words, keep it simple and let your routine support your confidence.

 The Best Reason to Stay Beautiful